leahkemp/pipeface/docs/pipeface/setup.md

 ```

 > [!NOTE]
-> If you intend to merge the output SV VCF's with many samples in popface, it's recommended to use MAPQ 60 to allow the SV merging in popface to scale to a large number of samples (for example 500-1000 samples).
+> If you intend to merge the output SV VCFs with many samples in popface, it's recommended to use MAPQ 60 to allow the SV merging in popface to scale to a large number of samples (for example 500-1000 samples).

 Specify whether variant annotation should be carried out ('yes' or 'no').
 Eg: